illuusio/voccer/README.md

  * [Getting Started with BME680 Breakout](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-bme680-breakout)
  * [Pimoroni BME680 Github](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-bme680-breakout)

 ## Getting started with SGP30

  * [Python library for reading co2 and TVOC from the Sensirion SGP30 ](https://pypi.org/project/sgp30/)

+## Getting started with CCS811

+In subdirecotory ccs811_arduino is application which you need to compile and upload to Arduino UNO.
+After that your Arduino UNO has to be attached to Raspberry Pi (or machine you like use) with USB cable.
+Then it should work.
+It outputs CSV so if you just log CCS811 (or two of them) then you can just log serial port to file and analyze with Libreoffice or similar.

+Please note that it takes 2 IDs from MQTT if you use two CSS811 sensors.

+**NOTE!
+You have to have correct rights to read serial port in your machine.**

 ## Getting started with PMS5003